andreadellacorte/andreadellacorte.github.io/_posts/currently-reading/2018-11-17-the-art-of-worldly-wisdom.md

 - Number and Title: The position and title given to the maxims in the book;
 - Frequency of Reference: how often I use these maxims, if you aren't sure about where to start, start reading the maxims from the "Often" category;

 Picking the component virtues for worldly wisdom was quite challenging.
-In the end I settled on the two Domains, Personal and Social, and on a number of Graces for each domain, as follows:
+In the end, I settled on the two Domains, Personal and Social, and on a number of Graces for each domain, as follows:

 - Personal Graces: how to be a worldly wise person:
   - Courage: fortitude and the ability to confront fear and uncertainty;
-  - Industry: being always employ'd in something useful and cutting off all unnecessary actions;
+  - Industry: being always employed in something useful and cutting off all unnecessary actions;
   - Justice: wrong none by doing injuries, or omitting the benefits that are your duty;
   - Knowledge: being well informed with tasteful learning and witticisms;
   - Judgement: discerning the appropriate course of action for a given situation, at the appropriate time;
   - Resolution: resolving to perform what you ought, performing without fail what is resolved;
   - Temperance: the practice of self-control, abstention, discretion and moderation;
-  - Tranquillity: living fully, being present and undisturbed by trifles.
+  - Tranquility: living fully, being present and undisturbed by trifles.
 - Social Graces: how to act like a worldly wise person in the presence of others:
   - Appearances: to have worth, and to know how to show it, is to be worth double;
   - Friends: befriending intellectuals, cultivating friendships with teachers;